 Quick Start Guide

-These instructions are to give you a quick look at developing using the Lotus User Interface code base.
-Use the navigation area on the left to read more detailed information.
+These instructions are to give you a quick look at developing using the ICS UI code base.
+Use the side navigation to read more detailed information.

 Our code has been developed using the latest trends in web coding.
 More details about the coding philosophy can be found on the Coding Philoshopy page.